mkuthan/mkuthan.github.io/_posts/2024-09-12-fundamentals-of-software-architecture.md

 ## What are the ways of remaining hands-on as an architect

-* Coding Regularly
+* Coding regularly
-* Side Projects
+* Side projects
-* Pair Programming
+* Pair programming
-* Technical Reading
+* Technical reading
-* Training and Courses
+* Training and courses
-* Code Reviews
+* Code reviews
 * Prototyping and experimentation
 * Mentoring